Awo-Omamma: Agriculture and infrastructure

-History and Culture
+History and culture

 The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) was adopted by the General Assembly on Thursday, 13 September 2007.
 Being an Igbo community, the indigenous people speak Awo-omamma dialect of the Igbo language and English Language.
 Awo-omamma people are rich in culture and cultural festivals some of which are Owu, Okorosha, Ekeleke, Egwu-Nmawu, and Agwuechi (Agwu nwoloko) masks as well as Ara Na Umu, Mgba (traditional wrestling), Udu and Igba dance, Nfijioku (Ahajioku), and Iri–Ji (New Yam) festivals.
 Follow the external link below to view Rich Piazza's narrative on some of these cultural festivals and masks in Awo-Omamma.
 There are 2 famous oral accounts to origin of Awo-omamma; these are referred to as the "Nne-nasa" and "Oma" village groups theories.

-Trade Route
+Trade route

 Awo-Omamma, through Njaba River, Oguta Lake, Orashi River to the Sea, was part of the trade route on the southeastern Nigeria coast, which was used for trade including Oil Palm exports to and from the Eastern coast.
 The then Orie Bridge and Eke Beach Umuezukwe markets on the banks of the river aided trading between the community, its environs and other neighboring communities as far as Abonema.

-Biafran Conflict
+Biafran conflict

 On 9 December 1968, Awo-omamma Community Hospital (ACH) then under the control of International Committee of the Red Cross (ICRC) was attacked from the air.
 In "Biafra: A People Betrayed", experience at the community hospital was mentioned.
-As of 11 August 1969, Unitarian Universalist Service Committee (UUSC) sent over $50,000 for emergency relief and program expenses to Awo-Omamma for Biafrans.
+As of 11 August 1969, the Unitarian Universalist Service Committee (UUSC) sent $50,000 for emergency relief and program expenses to Awo-Omamma for Biafrans.

 As highlighted in African Studies review at Cambridge, Biafran refugees and patients were also abandoned at Santana Primary School, Awo-omamma.

 Demographics

-Traditionally, villages and autonomous communities in Awo-omamma include: Ubogwu (Ofekata I); Ubachima (Ofekata II); Okworji, Umubochi,(Ofekata III); Umuezeali, Umueme,(Ofekata IV); Umuokwe, Obibi, Ohuba,(Eziawo I); and Isieke, Umuezukwe, Ubahaeze and Umuezike,(Eziawo II).
+Traditionally, villages and autonomous communities in Awo-omamma include Ubogwu (Ofekata I); Ubachima (Ofekata II); Okworji, Umubochi (Ofekata III); Umuezeali, Umueme (Ofekata IV); Umuokwe, Obibi, Ohuba (Eziawo I); and Isieke, Umuezukwe, Ubahaeze and Umuezike (Eziawo II).
 A proposal for creation of Eziawo 111 autonomous community, consisting of Umuezukwe and Umuezike communities, has been before Imo State House of Assembly.
 The following postcodes (ZIP codes) apply to respective autonomous communities of Awo-Omamma: 474111 (Eziawo 1), 474112 (Eziawo 11), 474113 (Ofekata 1), and 474114 (Ofekata 11).

-One of the notable personalities the town has produced is a climate advocate and the President of Sustainable Leadership Network - Morgan Orioha, born on 2 July 1981 in Umuezukwe, Oru East Local Government Area of Imo State..
-He also naturalized in the UK in 2017.